ddsolvation/ddX/README.md

 Using the common interface, all three methods are accessible from a host-code that is used to model the solute and which can be on the level of QM, QM/MM, polarizable MM or MM, or as a standalone application.

 ## Documentation
-The code is documented through the Doxygen, visit [doc].
+The code is documented through the Doxygen, visit the [ddX-documentation](https://acom-computational-mathematics.github.io/ddX/dev/).

 ## License
 ddX: an open-source software package for continuum solvation models based on the domain decomposition paradigm.